what makes dartington different?

 The Dartington estate is a stunning, vibrant estate, which offers exceptional studio and learning spaces in a truly beautiful environment.

 Our pioneering agroforestry experiments and regenerative farming practices are core to our approach, and we are actively involved in research projects with the Soil Association.
-With many of our courses focussed on sustainability and land-based practice, we operate a unique model of ‘seasonal’ entry points for our courses, with four start dates for our academic year, rather than the traditional single autumn start.
+With many of our courses focussed on sustainability and land-based practice, we operate a unique model of ‘seasonal’ entry points for our courses, with three start dates for our academic year, rather than the traditional single autumn start.

 The estate is a unique blend of restored medieval and bold modernist architecture, and our conservation work along the banks of the River Dart and elsewhere make a significant contribution to the biodiversity of the area – making this a fabulous playground for ecologists and artists to explore ideas and follow new paths in their research and practice.